peneder/peneder/README.md

 ## 🚀 About Me

 I'm a machine learning researcher and bioinformatician specializing in deep learning for precision medicine.
-I build multimodal ML models that analyze complex biomedical data.
+I build multimodal ML models for complex biomedical data.
 I recently completed my PhD at the University of Vienna and the Tomazou lab, St. Anna Children’s Cancer Research Institute in Vienna, Austria.

 ## 🔥 Notable Projects